-The American Red Cross and Pierce County Emergency Management decide when and where to open shelters.
+When warranted, Pierce County Emergency Management will coordinate with multiple voluntary and non-profit organizations to open emergency shelters.
 People are encouraged to bring personal comfort items, medications and toiletries to shelters.
-Pets are not allowed; owners are responsible for making alternative arrangements in advance.
+Most shelters do not allow pets; owners should check with shelters before bringing their animals and plan for alternative arrangements in advance.

 Pierce Transit provides transportation to shelters.
 Please call (253) 581-8000 for more information.